aws/aws-sdk-php/UPGRADING.md

     'region' => 'us-west-2',
     'version' => 'latest',
 ]);

-// OR... you can use the magic methods.
+// OR... you can use the magic methods that have IDE autocompletion.
 $aws->getS3([
     // Provide client options.
     'region' => 'us-west-2',